rednightgames/asgard/readme.md

 [![Asgard](https://github.com/rednightgames/asgard/assets/152066369/5542fd42-c706-4cc5-a2db-160148de9a5c)](https://rednightgames.com/)

 This project is a monorepo hosting the Rednight launcher.
-It includes the application, their dependencies & shared modules as well as all tooling surrounding development (as well as some additional miscellaneous things).
+It includes the application, they dependencies & shared modules as well as all tooling surrounding development of the launcher (as well as some additional miscellaneous things).

 ## License